Questions about the romaine warning? Here are some answers

 The Food and Drug Administration has new rules to step up the safety of produce, but the implementation is staggered and began just recently.
 The agency has said inspections won't start until next year.

 Sarah Sorscher of the Center for Science in the Public Interest noted the importance of measures such as testing irrigation water.
 But a water-testing requirement has been contested and postponed, given the limited availability of tests that can specifically detect the harmful types of E. coli.
-Ultimately, that rule may not be implemented, Sorcher said.
+Ultimately, that rule may not be implemented, Sorscher said.

 WHY CAN'T I JUST WASH MY ROMAINE?